Gate Set Tomography: Linear gate set tomography (LGST)

 In the more general case of multiple state preparations and measurements, these expressions become:

 They must include simple functions that map each effective-item index ($i$ or $j$) to the native preparation index ($r(j)$), measurement index ($m(i)$), or fiducial index ($f(j)$ or $h(i)$)) corresponding to that item.
 Equations \ref{eq:effectiveEffects} and \ref{eq:effectivePreps} (or \ref{eq:effectiveEffectsSimple} and \ref{eq:effectivePrepsSimple}) introduce and define measurement fiducial circuits, $\left\{H_k\right\}$, and preparation fiducial circuits, $\left\{F_k\right\}$ that result in the sets $\{\sket{\rho'_j}\}$ and $\{\sbra{E'_i}\}$ being informationally complete.
 Their essential function is describe how effective preparations and measurements are constructed from native operations, and are referred for this purpose in remainder of this work.
-This is shown pictorially in Figure \ref{fig:LGSTcircuits}, where indices have been omitted to increase clarity.
+This is shown pictorially in Figure \ref{fig:LGSTcircuits}.

 This construction has no consequences for the linear inversion analysis described above -- how the fiducial states/effects are produced doesn't matter, as long as they are consistent.
 But it does have other consequences.